 18. Employees taking drugs prescribed by an attending physician must advise their direct supervisor in writing of the possible effects of such medication regarding their job performance and physical/mental capabilities.
 This written information must be kept confidential and communicated to the direct supervisor prior to the employee commencing work.
 All medical information will be kept confidential and the employer, without exception, will appropriately discipline any breach of privacy and confidentiality in this regard.
 All prescription drugs must be kept in their original container.

 NEW HIRES

-19. Walker County shall require an applicant for whom a conditional offer of employment has been made in a position requiring a commercial driver's license or involving public safety, use of firearms, or high risk safety-sensitive tasks to submit to a drug test.
-A negative test result is required.
+19. Walker County shall require an applicant for whom a conditional offer of employment has been made to submit to and receive a negative drug test result.

 CORRECTIVE ACTION